-Dr. Pirzadeh obtained her PhD in English Literature from Purdue University on Fulbright fellowship in 2016.
-Her dissertation titled “Violence, Militarism, and the Environment in Contemporary South Asian Literature” explicates the ways in which intensification of violence ruptures, displaces and distorts conceptions of the environment in order to justify its consumption for purposes of profit, conquest and consumption.
+Saba Pirzadeh is Assistant Professor of English and Environmental Literature in the Department of Humanities & Social Sciences.
+She obtained her PhD in English from Purdue University on Fulbright fellowship in 2016.
+Her dissertation “Violence, Militarism, and the Environment in Contemporary South Asian Literature” explores narrative depictions of the intensification of anthropogenic violence and its exploitation of the environment for purposes of profit, conquest and consumption.
 She completed her MA and BA in English Literature with distinction from Kinnaird College in 2009 and 2007, respectively.
-Her work has been published in ISLE: Interdisciplinary Studies in Literature and Environment; South Asian Review, natural degradation and socio-environmental justice.
-Prior to going for her PhD, she was working as a Teacher of English Language & Literature for the senior school at Beaconhouse School System.
+Her research and teaching interests include ecocriticism, militarism, socio-environmental justice, postcolonial literature, popular culture, young adult fiction and nineteenth century American literature.
+Her work has been published in ISLE: Interdisciplinary Studies in Literature and Environment; South Asian Review, Parergon, South Asian Popular Culture and Interventions.